ibexa/documentation-developer/docs/api/public_php_api.md

 `Target directory /path/to/ezpublish5/src`

 Next, you need to choose the generated configuration's format, out of YAML, XML, PHP or annotations.
-We mostly use yaml in eZ Platform, and we will use it in this cookbook.
+In eZ Platform yaml is mostly in use, and you will use it in this cookbook.
 Enter 'yml', and hit Enter.

 **Configuration format**

 Determine the format to use for the generated configuration.

 `Configuration format (yml, xml, php, or annotation): [annotation]: yml`

 The last choice is to generate code snippets demonstrating the Symfony directory structure.
 If you're learning Symfony, it is a good idea to accept, as it will create a controller, yaml files, etc.

 **Generate snippets & directory structure**

 To help you get started faster, the command can generate some code snippets for you.